rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _instructional materials_.
 We will view the developer as both an _instructional designer_ and a _learner_.
 We will think about bugs as cognitive overload and a missed learning opportunity.
 We will discuss the cognitive impact of abstractions, types, and programming principles.

-Cognitive load of working with code is rarely considered.
+Cognitive load of working with code is rarely considered in actual project work.
 We ask "How long will it take?" (in fibonacci numbers, of course), we do not ask "How will it impact the overall complexity?".
 I had quite a few eye opening moments when thinking about these topics.
 This is the main reason I decided to write and share my thoughts.
 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.